Jeremy-sys/Assignment-1-Group-36/README.md

 Login helps to retrieve account details according to the information entered by the useras it has a function that  collects the user data and checks if the information is OK for account login / sign in / sign up.

+The clients module is all about the needs OF the user(client) what is needed to be improved how this details gathered benefits the client and how it will help in the longterm for betterment of the bussiness(the applicatuon design).